-The California High Speed Rail is a traditional high speed rail approach, with construction plans moving forward for an LA to San Francisco route.
+The California High Speed Rail is a traditional high speed rail approach, with construction plans currently on pause for an LA to San Francisco route.
+Too much money.

 The 2018 draft Business Plan for California HSR calls for opening the initial operating segment between San Jose and Bakersfield in 2027, with the $64B first phase completed between San Francisco and Anaheim in 2033.